 A second factor is that these ropes are harder to hold in a fall, making them more dangerous to use in the hands of novice climbers, or those with the wrong style of belay plate (like an old BD ATC).
 I’ve seen a lot of close calls with super skinny ropes and I’d say that many times the belayer was caught unaware and let the rope slip a little (wearing belay gloves is not a bad idea for some when using these ropes, as well as careful belay device selection).

-Also - like I said - these ropes just have far less life in them.
-The sheaths gets thinner and worn and lose that life a new rope has.
-I also think such ropes don’t do sharp edges half as well as something a little thicker, and on dangerous ground it nice to have a thicker rope - even if it’s just an allusion.
+Also - as I said - these ropes just have far less life in them.
+The sheaths get thinner and worn and lose that life a new rope has.
+I also think such ropes don’t do sharp edges half as well as something a little thicker, and on the dangerous ground it nice to have a thicker rope - even if it’s just an allusion.